Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

    1. Choose the compute instance created by the Bicep
    1. Accept the other defaults and click 'Activate'

-1. Test the flow
+### 3. Test the Prompt flow from Azure Machine Learning workspace

-   - Wait for the runtime to be created (this takes about four minutes)
+1. :clock8: Wait for the runtime to be created.
+This may take about five minutes.

+   *Do not advance until the serverless compute is running.*

-   - Select the runtime (if not already selected)
+1. Select the runtime in the UI

-   - Click on 'Chat' on the UI
+1. Click the enabled **Chat** button on the UI.

-   - Enter a question that is based on recent data, like "Who won the 2023 cricket world cup?"
-   - The response using wikipedia data should be returned.
+1. Enter a question that would require grounding data through recent Wikipedia content, such as a notable current event.

+1. A grounded response to your question should appear on the UI.

-### Deploy to Azure Machine Learning managed online endpoint
+### 4. Deploy the Prompt flow to an Azure Machine Learning managed online endpoint

-1. Create a deployment in the UI
+Here you'll take your tested flow and deploy it to a managed online endpoint.

 1. Click on 'Deploy' in the UI

-   1. Choose 'Existing' Endpoint and select the one called _ept-<basename>_
+1. Choose 'Existing' Endpoint and select the one called _ept-<basename>_.

 1. Name the deployment ept-<basename>. **Make sure you name the deployment ept-<basename>.
 An App Service environment variable is set, assuming that naming convention**

 1. Choose a small Virtual Machine size for testing and set the number of instances.

 1. Press 'Review + Create'

 1. Press 'Create'

-### Publish the chat front-end web app
+### 5. Publish the chat front-end web app

 This architecture uses [run from zip file in App Service](https://learn.microsoft.com/azure/app-service/deploy-run-package).
 This approach has many benefits, including eliminating file lock conflicts when deploying.